Xenous-Inc/ExpoTemplate/README.md

   - Lock branch

 ## End
-Delete this file after necessary changes done
+Delete this file after necessary changes done.

+> If you want to sync with the template manually: go to Actions and run template-sync workflow